Geometric Manin's conjecture in characteristic $p$: Introduction

 Over the past 50 years, rational curves have emerged as an essential tool in the study of complex Fano varieties.
 Some highlights are: \begin{itemize} \item Mori's solution of Hartshorne's conjecture using Bend-and-Break and the deformation properties of free curves (\cite{Mori79}).
 Since Mori's ground-breaking work, rational curves have continued to play a key role in our understanding of positivity of the tangent bundle. \item The use of lines and conics in the classification of smooth Fano threefolds by \cite{Isk77, Iskov79, iskov, MM8182, MM83, MM03}. \item The proof of the boundedness of smooth Fano varieties by \cite{KMM92}. \end{itemize}

 Starting from the influential works \cite{KP01} (for homogeneous spaces) and \cite{HRS04} (for hypersurfaces), attention turned toward the explicit study of the moduli space of rational curves on Fano varieties: classifying the irreducible components, studying their dimension and singularities, etc. Some examples are \cite{Thomsen98, KP01, CS09, Testa09, Bou12, Bou16, BK13, RY16, LT17, LT18, LTdPI, LTDPII, BLRT20, BJ22, Okamura24, Okamura25, MTiB, BV16, BW23}.
-For a long time there was no general expectation about how such curves should behave; the situation in characteristic $0$ was clarified in the papers \cite{LT17}, \cite{LRT23} and extended to curves of arbitrary genus.
+For a long time there was no general expectation about how the irreducible components of the moduli space should behave, e.g.~when they should have the expected dimension or how many components represent a fixed numerical class.
+The situation in characteristic $0$ was clarified in the paper \cite{LT17} and extended to curves of arbitrary genus in \cite{LRT23}.